 Effective Grassroots Marketing Strategy Drives Customer Trial and Engagement.
-DAVIDsTEA uses a field-based marketing approach ir addition to social media to build brand awareness and drive customers to our stores.
+We use a field-based marketing approach in addition t social media to build brand awareness and drive customers to our stores.
 One aspect of this effort is our events sponsorship group, which we believe is a differentiated capability and allows us to create excitement for our brand by engaging directly in the communities around our stores and drive store visits by offering product samplings and beverage coupons.
-In the last 12 months, we participated in approximately 2,000 events that more than one million people attended.
+In the last 12 months, we participated in approximately 2,000 event: that more than one million people attended.
 We also have a strong social media platform that is distinguished from peers by our high level of customer engagement.
-We believe that our ability to build brand awareness is largely driven by our grassroots marketing strategy and our strong social media platform.
+We believe that our ability to build brand awareness is largely driven by our grassroots marketing strategy and our stron social media platform.